uw-astr-302/astr-302-w23/lectures/04-git-and-github/git-practice.md

 token is now equivalent to the password to your github account; guard it as such.

-Finally, let's tell git to temporarily remember this password when we use it on JupyterHub:
+Next, let's tell git to temporarily remember this password when we use it on JupyterHub:

 ```